timestretch/frameout/README.md

 Frameout
 --------

 A simple Sinatra based example to register, login, and view a profile.
 It uses MySQL, and no ORM.
+This example shows one way to separate your code into multiple controllers with Sinatra.

 Install
 -------

-Create the required database.
+Create database tables.

 	$ mysql -u root
 	mysql> create database frameout;
 	mysql> quit

 	$ mysql -u root frameout < private/sql/main.sql

+Test with shotgun.

 	$ sudo gem install shotgun
 	$ shotgun config.ru

 Source Code
 -----------

-Start with the rackup file, "config.ru".
-Each controller must be loaded here.
+Each controller must be added to the config.ru rackup file.
 Rack directs routes starting with a particular prefix to the appropriate controller.

 The base class and some useful helper utilities are in "app.rb".
 The configuration variables used in app.rb are in config.rb.
 Templates are located in the "views" directory.
 Each controller has its own subdirectory.
 The login views are present in the "user" sub-directory.